auth0-community/auth0-emberjs-spa/README.md

 ## Deprecation Notice

 The Auth0 Community is in the process of deprecating this library, and the repository will no longer be available on Github after the end-of-life date of July 20, 2021.
 Please make plans to find a suitable replacement or remove this library from any active projects before the end-of-life date.
-Please reach out in the supporting [Auth0 Community topic](https://community.auth0.com/t/community-repo-deprecation-auth0-go/64665) if you have any questions or concerns.
+Please reach out in the [Auth0 Community](https://community.auth0.com) if you have any questions or concerns.

 ### Contributors